 Tigerlily Foundation is committed to providing life-saving information to the young women we served.
-We have partnered with Cervivor to provide information on how remain educated, empowered and your best advocate when it comes to your health.
+We have partnered with Cervivor to provide information on how to remain educated, empowered, and your best advocate when it comes to your health.

 Cervical cancer is caused by a virus called HPV.

 The full name of the virus is human papillomavirus. (“Papilloma” is pronounced “pap-ah-LO-mah.”)
 But from now on we’ll simply call it HPV.

 There are over a hundred types of viruses called HPV – it’s a very common virus.